solkim-83/tp/docs/DeveloperGuide.md

 1. Editing a tag

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all persons using the `list -c` command.
 Multiple persons in the list.

-   1. Perform steps 1 & 2 of [Adding a tag](#adding-a-tag) if it has not been done.
+   1. Perform steps 2 & 3 of [Adding a tag](#adding-a-tag) if it has not been done.

    1. Test case: `edit -t n/testtag2 i/2 ri/3` <br>
       Expected: Contact at index 3 no longer has the tag `testtag2`.
 Contact at index 1 has the tag `testtag1`.